-As far as I can make out, this seems to be because:
+As far as I can make out, the problems some people experience with loading csv files into excel seem to be because:

 - their hosts might have magic quotes enabled.
 Ask them to disable it!